plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 My general advice is that being transparent and open is a great way to build trust and a great way to incentivize others to look at your project, share it, use it or even contribute to it.

-So if being open source and transparent is something that speaks to you, do go ahead with it without being too worried about the "...but what if...".
+So if being open source and transparent is something that speaks to you, go ahead without being too worried about the "...but what if...".
 We've shared some of our [lessons learned of building an open source project](https://plausible.io/blog/building-open-source) and I recommend you review them.

 ## Look for help